languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-13."his trial has not yet taken place, and instead of your devoting considerable of your valuable time appearing against him it would be much simpler to settle the matter right here and now."<br>
+13.his trial has not yet taken place, and instead of your devoting considerable of your valuable time appearing against him it would be much simpler to settle the matter right here and now.<br>
 <table>
     <tr>
         <th> GT</th>